 Cigar Life Guy: You have distinct branding.
 How do you want consumers to perceive your brand?

 Jon Simons: The easiest way is what we put on the website when we started the company.
 We’re not heroes, but we got to serve with some of them.
-We got to stand on the shadows of giants.
-We could have named it “Scott Jansen Cigars” or “Jon Simons Cigars” or whatever, but we wanted to build something that was bigger than us.
-That’s why it’s “Warfighter Tobacco”.
-Today’s warfighter is the focus of everything that we want.
-Whether it’s them using that cigar to break that barrier and be able to open that conversation, and that way talk with other people and feel a sense of community.
-Also some of the charity stuff that we do.
-We help out the active duty guys and the veterans.
-So in both senses that’s the essence of what our company is.
+We got to stand in the shadows of giants.
+We could have named it “Scott Jansen Cigars” or “Jon Simons Cigars,” but we wanted to build something bigger than us.
+That’s why it’s “Warfighter Tobacco.”

 Cigar Life Guy: Tell Us a little about the Warfighter Tobacco Co. portfolio.

-Outside of that, we have what we call our Field and Garrison lines.
-That’s our core six different blends of cigars.
-In the Field line, we have a 5×6 Field Connecticut, a 7.62 Field Sumatra, and a .50 Cal Field Maduro which is more of a medium-bodied maduro.
-On the Garrison side, we have a Corojo, a Rosado, and an Oscuro Maduro.
-That Oscuro is going to be our boldest cigar.
-Out of our offerings, it’s the boldest.
-Then we do specialty cigars.
-We just released a cigar called The Night Shift which has gone over phenomenally.
-It has very different flavor notes than anything we’ve ever done.
-We put a little Candela ring on the cap of the cigar as a little homage to the green glow of the night vision.
-We have our Victory Cigar which is a Brazilian Mata Fina wrapper with Nicaraguan filler.
-That’s our super premium.
-It retails for $17.76 because that’s the price of freedom.
 The last one we call The Dumpster Fire Cigar.
 We believe in truth in marketing (laughs).
-So our Dumpster Fire is our version of a Cuban sandwich.
+So, our Dumpster Fire is our version of a Cuban sandwich.
 We use the trimmings from our core line.
-We add a couple of long pieces- longer filler- inside to help with its construction and a nice Habano wrapper.
-It’s more of our everyday smoke or economic cigar or whatever you want to call it.
-It retails for about six dollars, but for a Cuban sandwich or mixed filler, it’s a phenomenal cigar.
-We have people tell us all the time how much they love it and I’m like, “Dude, if you smoke two back to back you might feel a little different” (laughs)
+We add a couple of long pieces — more extended filler — inside to help with its construction and a nice Habano wrapper.
+It’s more of our everyday smoke, economic cigar, or whatever you want.
+It retails for about six dollars, but it’s a phenomenal cigar for a Cuban sandwich or mixed filler.
+We have people tell us all the time how much they love it, and I’m like, “Dude, if you smoke two back to back, you might feel a little different” (laughs).

 The Future of Warfighter and Cigar Accessories